 Soccer, basketball, squash, football, rugby, hockey, boxing, gymnastics, skateboarding, martial arts, skiing or volleyball.

 What would happen if you or your child got hit in the mouth or jaw?

 What is an athletic mouth guard?

-Mouth guards are resilient appliances that fit over your teeth.
+Mouth guards are resilient appliances that fit over your teeth and they can be purchased from a dentist, orthodontist, or a site like clearretain.com.
 When worn during sports activities, they help protect against injuries to the teeth and areas in and around your mouth.
 Although the number of mouth injuries caused by sports activities is relatively low, the cost of these injuries can be relatively high, especially if there is damage to the teeth.
 It is up to parents to purchase these as schools shouldn’t be expected to provide each child with their own mouth guard for physical education.

 How can a mouth guard protect you?